 Faculty Foundation Grants, funded by The Evergreen State College Foundation, provide faculty with funding to cover the costs of conducting and sharing research or completing other scholarly and creative projects.
 Recipients will be selected by the Sponsored Research committee each fall during the competition for regular Sponsored Research awards.
 Academic Grants staff supports the committee and administers the competitions.

-Here is a list of past recipients of the Faculty Foundation Grant.
+Here is a list of previous Faculty Foundation Grant recipients and their projects.

 Continuing, term, library, administrative, and adjunct faculty who, at the time awards are offered, meet the conditions of article 15 of the current collective bargaining agreement will be eligible for funding.
 Funding is available during periods when faculty are on contract with the college for the current quarter or have a contract for the next quarter.
 Faculty who are eligible for both the traditional Sponsored Research award and this Foundation-funded award may apply for and, if selected, receive both.
 Eligible faculty may apply as teams for a single project.